F5Networks/f5-openstack-hot/experimental/templates/solutions/autoscale/ltm/README.md

 ## Introduction

-This solution uses a Heat template to launch the deployment of F5 BIG-IP Local Traffic Manager (LTM) Virtual Edition (VE) instances in **OS::Heat::AutoScalingGroup** that can scale arbitrary resources.
-As thresholds are met, the number of BIG-IP VE LTM instances automatically increases or decreases accordingly.
-Scaling thresholds are by default based on network.incoming.bytes.rate meter.
+This solution uses a Heat template to launch the deployment of F5 Virtual Edition (VE) instances in **OS::Heat::AutoScalingGroup** that can scale arbitrary resources.
+The BIG-IP VEs have the <a href="https://f5.com/products/big-ip/local-traffic-manager-ltm">Local Traffic Manager</a> (LTM) module enabled to provide advanced traffic management functionality.
+In this auto scale solution, as thresholds are met, the number of BIG-IP VE LTM instances automatically increases or decreases accordingly.
+Scaling thresholds are by default based on **network.incoming.bytes.rate** meter.
 The meter type can be changed by providing the parameter value.
 This solution is for BIG-IP LTM only.

-The BIG-IP VE(s) are configured in 2-NIC mode.In a 2-NIC implementation, each BIG-IP VE has one interface used for management and data-plane traffic from the Internet, and the second interface connected into the Neutron networks where traffic is processed by the pool members in a traditional two-ARM design.
+The BIG-IP VE(s) are configured in 2-NIC mode.
+In a 2-NIC implementation, each BIG-IP VE has one interface used for management and data-plane traffic from the Internet, and the second interface connected into the Neutron networks where traffic is processed by the pool members in a traditional two-ARM design.
 Traffic flows from the BIG-IP VE to the application servers.

 The **autoscale_ltm** heat orchestration template incorporates existing networks defined in Neutron.